t2-project/documentation/source/microservices/deploy.rst

 #.
 Run the E2E Test Service
 #.
 Configure the UI Backend and the Payment Service
 #.
 Generate load
 #.
-Look at the Logs
+Look at the logs

 Step 1 : Run E2E Test Service
 -----------------------------

 Run the `E2E Test Service <https://github.com/t2-project/e2e-tests>`__.
-If you are on a kubernetes cluster, you may apply the deployment from the folder :file:`testsetup/` in the :file:`kube` repository.
+If you are on a Kubernetes cluster, you may apply the deployment from the folder :file:`testsetup/` in the :file:`kube` repository.

 .. code-block:: shell